irenealgi/irenealegre.com/case-studies/3d-configurator.md

 [Ray-ban: make them your own](https://www.ray-ban.com/uk/customise/rb-2140-original-wayfarer-sunglasses)

 No 3D viewer, just static shots of all sides.
-Can modify the lensesm rge frame (front and temple) in three different styles, add engravings on different areas (and in three different types of fonts) and can also select the case (which is irrelevant to us).
+Can modify the lenses and frame (front and temple) in three different styles, add engravings on different areas (and in three different types of fonts) and can also select the case (which is irrelevant to us).
 When ready, you just press ‘Buy now’.
 Also has ‘Try On’ mode which allows you to re-style the glasses as you’re on it (with some lagging).

 [VANS: customising your shoes is a very user-friendly experience](https://www.vans.co.uk/customizer.sk8-hi.html)